apache/flink/docs/release-notes/flink-1.10.md

 control to other actions temporarily, e.g., if the current operator is blocked.
 The `MailboxExecutor` can be accessed by using `YieldingOperatorFactory` (see `AsyncWaitOperator` for an example usage).

+#### Deprecation of OptionsFactory and ConfigurableOptionsFactory interfaces ([FLINK-14926](https://issues.apache.org/jira/browse/FLINK-14926))
+Interfaces `OptionsFactory` and `ConfigurableOptionsFactory` have been deprecated in favor of `RocksDBOptionsFactory` and `ConfigurableRocksDBOptionsFactory`, respectively.